rsyncOSX/RsyncUIdocs/content/post/RsyncOSXDocs.md

 ## Snapshots, quick backup and scheduling

 Snapshot is an effective method for saving changes and deleted files.
 You can also execute a group of tasks.
-If you want to schedule daily or weekly synchronize or snapshot tasks, add a schedule in RsyncOSX and execute by the menu app.
+If you want to schedule daily or weekly synchronize or snapshot tasks, add a schedule in RsyncUI and execute by the menu app.

 - utilizing the [snapshot feature](/post/snapshots/)
 - utilizing the [quick synchronize feature](/post/quickbackup/)